jczahor/Block25ColorPicker/README.md

-# Block25ColorPicker
+# 🎨 Color Picker

-Thursday, Jun 26th upload of block 25, unit 3 Color Picker Homework
+Follow the instructions in the workshop to finish the assignment!